-Although project finance techniques are applied throughout the world today in a wide range of industries, project finance can trace its roots back to ancient Greece and Rome where it was used to finance maritime operations and infrastructure development.
-For example, project finance in the Civil Law jurisdictions of continental Europe (in the form of "public private partnerships") can find their origins in the Roman concession system.
-Project finance in the Anglo-American world came to prominence in the mid-20th century in the United States where it was used to finance mining and rail companies and evolved into its modern incarnation in the 1980s when it was principally used by commercial banks to finance the construction of natural gas projects and power plants in North America and Europe.
+Although project finance techniques are applied throughout the world today in a wide range of industries, project finance can trace its roots back to ancient Greece and Rome where it was used to finance maritime operations and infrastructure development (shipping merchants utilised project financing techniques to dilute the risks inherent in maritime trading as loans would be advanced to a merchant on the basis that the loans would be repaid through the sale of shipped cargo; in other words, the financing would be repaid by the internally generated cashflows of the project).
+Project finance in the Civil Law jurisdictions of continental Europe (in the form of "public-private partnerships") can find their origins in the Roman concession system.
+Project finance in the Anglo-American world came to prominence in the mid-20th century in the United States, where it was used to finance mining and rail companies and evolved into its modern incarnation in the 1980s, when it was principally used by commercial banks to finance the construction of natural gas projects and power plants in Europe and in North America following the 1978 Public Utility Regulatory Policy Act.
 Project finance techniques developed in the 1980s were subsequently honed in the 1990s in emerging markets such as the Middle East, Latin America and Asia.
 In the 1980s and 1990s project financiers and sponsors (the term used to describe the ultimate owner of a project company) were predominantly based in London, New York and Tokyo.

-In recent years European banks have dominated the project finance lending market with a market share in the range of 75-85%, however, as the European sovereign debt crisis has unfolded and the concerns surrounding the risk of a Greek default intensify, fears of a second European banking crisis have grown, resulting in an increasing dearth of liquidity (particularly in US dollars) from traditional sources of project finance such as European banks (an issue that many commentators predict will be further amplified by the application of the Basel III).
-As a result, many sponsors have had to look elsewhere to find sources of finance and in recent years we have seen many new entrants to the project finance market, including commercial banks from Asia, the Middle East and Latin America, as well as larger roles for ECAs and DFIs.
+In recent years European banks had dominated the project finance lending market, however, fears regarding the economic stability of the Eurozone and the Russian economy resulted in a dearth of liquidity from traditional sources of project finance such as European banks (an issue that many commentators predict will be further amplified by the application of the Basel III framework, which means that banks now have to assign a higher percentage of their liquidity to back long-tenor commercial debt financing).
+As a result, many sponsors have had to look elsewhere to find sources of finance, and in recent years we have seen many new entrants to the project finance market, including commercial banks from Asia, the Middle East and Latin America, as well as larger roles for ECAs and DFIs.
+Due to the funding pressures facing commercial banks, ECA direct financing has become an increasingly important feature for greenfield infrastructure finance in emerging markets.
 Finance has also been forthcoming from the Islamic finance market and (for the largest projects) the bond markets.

-A number of the institutions that have stepped in to fill the funding gap left by European banks (i.e. Japanese commercial banks) appear to have access to relatively deep pools of lower cost dollar funding, low exposure to European sovereign debt and are aggressively seeking to expand their project finance loan portfolios.
-In addition, regional financial institutions in the Middle East have significant petro-dollar driven liquidity and have proved their ability to fund deals even when the European banks are finding it challenging to do so.
+A number of the institutions that have stepped in to fill the funding gap left by European banks (such as Japanese commercial banks) appear to have access to relatively deep pools of lower-cost dollar funding and low exposure to European sovereign debt, and are aggressively seeking to expand their project finance loan portfolios.
+In addition, regional financial institutions in the Middle East have significant petrodollar-driven liquidity and have proved their ability to fund deals even when the European banks are finding it challenging to do so.